joomla/Manual/docs/building-extensions/plugins/plugin-events/content.md

 Content Plugin Events
 =====================

-Content events are triggered during the content creation process.
-These events are triggered in many different components and modules - they are not specific to the `com_content` component.
+Content plugin events are triggered not only by com_content but also by other components such as Contacts, Categories and Tags, as well as some modules.

+They are triggered during the process of:
+- preparing the content for display in a View - both for ordinary HTML and for HTML forms
+- handling the POST data submitted from a view - relating to data validation and CRUD operations at the MVC Model level

 This list gives a brief description of each event, what the event parameters / arguments are, and any examples of their use which are available in the Joomla Manual.